$PD_3$-pairs with compressible boundary: extending the realization theorem

 \section{extending the realization theorem}

 The Loop Theorem for 3-manifolds asserts that if the inclusion of a boundary component $F$ into a 3-manifold $M$ is not $\pi_1$-injective then there is an essential simple loop on $F$ which bounds a disc in $M$.
 Hence a 3-manifold with compressible boundary is either a boundary connected sum or has a 1-handle.
-We shall say that {\it the Topological Loop Theorem holds\/} for all $PD_3$-pairs (in some class) if every such pair with compressible boundary is either a boundary connected sum or has a 1-handle.
+We shall say that {\it the Topological Loop Theorem holds\/} for all $PD_3$-pairs in some class if every such pair with compressible boundary may be obtained from other pairs in that class by boundary connected sum or by adding a 1-handle.
 Every orientable $PD_3$-pair may be obtained from a boundary connected sum of $PD_3$-pairs with $\pi_1$-injective boundary by adding $1$-handles if and only if the Topological Loop Theorem holds for all orientable $PD_3$-pairs.

 Unfortunately, the Algebraic Loop Theorem is not yet strong enough to establish the Topological Loop Theorem for $PD_3$-pairs.
 There remain difficulties related to free factors of the ambient group.